Anaminus/roblox-cure/README.md

 	Follows the same rules as Scripts.

-Because of the way Roblox parses XML, spaces at the start of strings are truncated.
-To get around this, if the first character in a string is a space or "\", then the string will be encoded simply by adding a "\" character to the beginning.
+Because of the way Roblox parses XML, whitespace at the start of strings are truncated.
+To get around this, if the first character in a string is whitespace or a "\" character, then the string will be encoded simply by adding a "\" character to the beginning.
 To decode, if a string starts with a "\", then that character is removed.

 ### Structure